NabaDurga and Her eight Divine Powers – Based on Hindu Mythology

 Mahishasur was very pleased with the boon of Lord Shiva as he thought that no women would ever be able to defeat and kill him as they are by nature physically weaker than men.
 Hence he began to imagine himself as an immortal soul like all the Superiorgods Brahma, Vishnu and Maheswar (Lord Shiva).

 Then keeping Him in the forefront as their protector they all reached the place where Great Superior gods Brahma, Vishnu and Maheswar were present.
-Shedding profuse tears the poor and helpless gods narrated them, at length, their sorrowful stories ofterrorism, torture, torment and tyranny ruthlessly at the brutal hands of the demon king Mahishasur and his race.
-After hearing their pitiful stories the three Superior gods began to think deep and try to find out a solution.
+Shedding profuse tears the poor and helpless gods narrated them, at length, their sorrowful stories of terrorism, torture, torment and tyranny ruthlessly at the brutal hands of the demon king Mahishasur and his race.
+After hearing their pitiful stories the three Superior gods began to think deeply and try to find out a solution.

-After much thought Maheswar said that the creation of a feminine god or goddess would only be the solution to fight, defeat and finally, kill the demon king Mahishasur and his fellow brothers for ever.
-The Trinity became very furious after that; their twisted brows threw out tremendous fire of anger.
+After much thought, Maheswar said that the creation of a feminine god or goddess would only be the solution to fight, defeat and finally, kill the demon king Mahishasur and his fellow brothers forever.
+The Trinity became very furious after that; their twisted brows threw out the tremendous fire of anger.
 Soon a glaring flame of great fire began to emit from within the mouths and the bodies of Brahma, Vishnu and Maheswar.

 Along with these Superior gods, Indra also took out a very strong and powerful dazzling flame of fire from within his mouth and body.
 All the glaring, flaring and blaring flames of fireballs are put together to take a huge shape of an enormous eruption.

 That enormous power of eruption turned into a Herculean strength of thunderbolt across the Heaven, across the Earth, and across the hell, and from that Herculean strength of thunderbolt there created a most beautiful, magnificent Feminine Appearance with ten full-limbed hands.